Teslima02/vela/README.md

 http://localhost:5000

 Vela folder Structure

-app:       is the source folder of this application
+app ---> is the source folder of this application

-components: is where i kept all constant file
+    components ---> is where i kept all constant file

       layouts: is where i structure central layout fro the app so child components can extend it layout1.js: this is the central layout for this application which homepage in container extend
 container: is where i kept all dynamic file inside container App folder and Homepage folder
     App folder: is the central settings of the application